PRESERVING DEPOTS

 Unfortunately, numerous factors stalled plans to move or restore the depot and it was demolished in early 2012 to make way for an additional track and new bridge across the Kanakee River on the high-speed rail corridor between Chicago and St. Louis. |

-Other DepotsOther notable depot projects Blackhawk has been involved in:
+Other DepotsOther depot projects/events Blackhawk has been involved in:

 |